jacopotagliabue/intro-to-ai-agents-columbia-2025/README.md

 # Introduction to AI agents (Columbia University 2025)

 ## Overview
-This repo contains code snippets used for my 2025 lecture at Columbia University, an introduction to AI Agents (slides TBA) titled: "From LLMs to agents: The road to autonomy is paved with good intentions".
+This repo contains code snippets used for my 2025 lecture at Columbia University, an introduction to AI Agents ([slides here](https://jacopotagliabue.it/public/Columbia_Slides_nov_2025.pdf)) titled: "From LLMs to agents: The road to autonomy is paved with good intentions".

 ## Setup